Frequently Asked Questions

 An autopsy is an invasive examination of a deceased individual for the purpose of determining the cause and manner of death.
 A complete autopsy entails examination of the external body surface, an internal examination of the chest and abdominal cavities, and cranium (head).
 A non-forensic autopsy examination can also be limited to certain areas of interest and concern which the family can specify.

-Are National Autopsy Services LLC Pathologists Board Certified?
+Are National Forensic Autopsy and Toxicology Services LLC Pathologists Board Certified?

 A board certified pathologist or forensic pathologist are the most fully qualified experts for providing autopsy services.
 They are physicians who perform autopsies routinely and are specially trained to recognize the anatomic changes brought about by disease and sequelae of injury.

 Yes.
 National Forensic Autopsy and Toxicology Services LLC pathologists are board certified by the American Board of Pathology in anatomic, clinical, forensic, and/or neuropathology.
 All have performed thousands of autopsy examinations and are experienced in civil and criminal court testimony.

 Additionally, our medical investigators have extensive training in pathology and death investigation along with extensive training in child death investigations and child abuse investigations.

 Who can authorize an autopsy?